 SEE ALSO | 4th dose of COVID vaccine will be needed, Pfizer's CEO says; not clear when, if FDA will authorize

-The seven-day statewide test positivity rate is 1.4%, which is unchanged from Wednesday.
+The seven-day statewide test positivity rate is 1.3%, which is up from 1.2% on Friday.

 SEE ALSO | CPS mask mandate lifted despite continued pushback from Chicago Teachers Union